My North Korea Travel Experience: 4 Days in Secretive DPRK

 I also don’t love the term ‘dark tourism,’ but there is no getting away from the fact that visiting North Korea and other incredibly sad places that I have visited would come under that umbrella.

 Visceral reactions and my delicate ego aside, there is certainly less of an argument in my favour here considering that every single penny spent goes to the North Korean government.
-I have been to a lot of nations with corrupt governments in all corners of the world (including the West) and also countries that have been ravaged by war and I won’t be stopping that any time in the near future.
+I have been to a lot of nations with corrupt governments in all corners of the world (including the West) and also countries that have been ravaged by war and I won’t be stopping that any time shortly.

 The counteracting argument has always been that the people are separate from the government and that they have every bit of right to make money from tourism as anyone else in the rest of the world (or arguably even more so if they are in dire straits).
 The problem here is that the people of North Korea do not get to keep that money in this transaction.